cyfdecyf/cow/README.md

 ## Blocked and directly accessible sites list ##

-Blocked and directly accessible web sites are specified using their domain names. **COW can't always reliably detect blocked or directly accessible web sites, so you may need to edit those domain list files manually.**
+Blocked and directly accessible web sites are specified using their domain names. **COW can't always reliably detect blocked or directly accessible web sites, so you may need to edit these domain list files manually.**

 - You can manually specify blocked and directly accessible domains.
 Just edit `~/.cow/blocked` and `~/.cow/direct`. **You can put sites that will be incorrectly identified as blocked or directly accessible into these files**.
   - One line for each domain
   - You can use domains like `google.com.hk`
-- When update blocked/direct domains is enabled (default behavior), COW will update `~/.cow/auto-blocked` and `~/.cow/auto-direct` on exit
+- When `updateBlocked` and `updateDirect` option is enabled (default behavior), COW will update `~/.cow/auto-blocked` and `~/.cow/auto-direct` on exit
   - They will only contain domains which you visit
   - Generated PAC file will contain domains in both `direct` and `auto-direct`
 - **For domains which will be temporarily blocked, put them in `~/.cow/chou`**.
-(They will always go through COW.
+(They will always go through COW, and COW will decide whether to use parent socks server.
 If you are Chinese, chou stands for 抽风)
   - `doc/sample-config/chou` contains several such sites
 - Domains appear in `blocked/direct/chou` will not be modified by COW, and will be automatically removed from `auto-blocked` and `auto-direct`
   - Domains appear in both `blocked` and `direct` are taken as blocked, COW will output an error message for such domains
-  - You'd better maintain consistency of `blocked/direct/chou`
+  - You'd better maintain consistency of `blocked/direct/chou` yourself

 # How does COW detect blocked sites